dreger/thelivingwell.co/_posts/be/2016-05-26-upside-down.md

 Instead of hurrying up to fix myself, I let it burn.
 I let it fall.
 I let it all go, and things got dark.
 Some days, I hardly wanted to get out of bed.
 Some days, I dont think I ever did.
 My spirit felt wrecked.

 The enemy had determined to wage war in my soul.
-Like he knew, who I would be on the other side of this, would threaten the very kingdom of darkness. *The gifts felt far, but my giver was closer still.*
+Like he knew, who I would be on the other side of this, would threaten the very kingdom of darkness. *And while the gifts felt far, my giver was closer still.*

 And so I pressed inward and onward.
 Day by day, the load got lighter.
 The days brighter and the vision clearer.
 What seemed to be a dark heavy cloud all around, finally started streaming light.